hhhnz/revit-python-script/README.md

 revit-python-script
 ===================

-useful revit pythong script to make your work faster using Autodesk Revit.
+useful revit pythong script to make your work easier using Autodesk Revit.